greensec/bacula-fork-deb-build/README.md

-# bareos-deb-build
+# bacula-fork-deb-build
-Custom build of bareos packages
+Custom debian build of the unnamed bacula fork